Binary response model with many weak instruments: Appendix : Additional simulation study with function-valued instruments

-Our estimators and the TTSLS are computed using the continumm of moments $Z_i = \exp( tz_{2i})$\footnote{Since $z_{i2}$ takes values on a compact interval, this function is bounded and square integrable.} as an instrument where $t$ takes values in 100 equally spaced points between -5 and 5.
-The weight $\tau(.)$ in Section~\ref{sec:inst} is given by the standard normal density function.
-Then, the estimators are computed using the eigenanalysis approach as in \cite{Carrasco2012}.
-The Inf.2SCMLE is calculated with the realized values of $f(z_{2i})$, and the 2SCMLE, requiring the linear first stage, is omitted in this example.
-The concentration parameter is computed using the true values of $f(z_{2i})$ and is specified to 60 or 180.
-However, since we use the continumm of moments as $Z_i$ instead of the true values of $f(z_{2i})$, the signal from $Z_i$ may be weaker than what the concentration parameter suggests.
+Our estimators and the TTSLS are computed using $\exp( tz_{2i})$\footnote{Since $z_{2i}$ takes values on a compact interval, this function is bounded and square integrable.} as $Z_i $ where $t$ takes values in 100 equally spaced points between -5 and 5. {We consider the weighted inner product discussed in a footnote on page~\pageref{ft: wl2}.
+The weight is set to the standard normal density function.} The Inf.2SCMLE is calculated with the realized values of $f(z_{2i})$, and the 2SCMLE, which requires the linear first stage, is not considered in this example.
+The concentration parameter is computed using the true $f(z_{2i})$ and we consider two values: 60 and 180.
+Since we do not use the true values of $f(z_{2i})$, the signal from $Z_i$ may be weaker than what the concentration parameter suggests.

-Table~\ref{tab:fun} summarizes the simulation results.
-For all the cases considered in the table, the SCRCMLE performs as good as the Inf.SCRCMLE that is computed using the realized values of $f(z_{2i})$.
-Meanwhile, the two Tikhonov regularized estimators report a relatively large median bias and MAD when $\mu^2 = 60$.
-This may be related to the fact that (i) the eigenvalues of the sample covariance of $Z_i$ shrink at a relatively fast rate in this example and (ii) Tikhonov regularized estimators have a relatively slow convergence rate (see, e.g., \citealt[Remark 3.2]{Benatia2017}).
-Hence, for this particular example, spectral cut-off regularization may be preferred.
+Table~\ref{tab:fun} summarizes simulation results.
+For all the cases considered in the table, the SCRCMLE performs as good as the Inf.2SCMLE that is computed using the realized values of $f(z_{2i})$.
+In contrast, the two Tikhonov regularized estimators report a relatively large bias and MAD especially when $\mu^2 = 60$.
+This may be related to the fact that (i) the eigenvalues of the sample covariance of $Z_i$ shrink at a relatively fast rate in this example and (ii) Tikhonov regularized estimators have a relatively slow convergence rate in those cases (see, e.g., \citealt[Remark 3.2]{Benatia2017} or \citealt[p.\ 389]{Carrasco2012}).
+However, in general, the regularized estimators perform as good as the Inf.2SCMLE.